imixs/imixs-docker/hadoop/README.md

 Follow the [Docker installation instructions](https://docs.docker.com/engine/installation/) for your host system.

 # 2. Running and stopping a container
-The container includes a start script which allows to start Hadoop and Wildfly.
+The container includes a start script running a namenode and a datanode.
 You can start the container with the Docker run command:

     docker run --name="hadoop" -d -h my-hadoop-cluster.local -p 9000:9000 -p 50070:50070 -p 50075:50075  imixs/hadoop

+**NOTE:**
-The option -h defines a host name for the running container.
+The option "-h my-hadoop-cluster.local" defines a host name for the running container.
 This hostname is important as the WebHDFS will redirect to the datanode with this host name.
 You should define this host name in your client test environment.

-Show Logfiles
+To show Logfiles from the running container run command:

     docker logs -f hadoop